 The EFSF was created as a temporary institution.
 In accordance with its Articles of Association, the EFSF will be dissolved and liquidated when its purpose will be fulfilled, that being the moment when the EFSF will have received full payment of the financing granted to the Member States and will have repaid all its liabilities under the financial instruments issued and financing arrangements entered into.
 No new financing programme and no new loan facility agreements may be established or entered into by the EFSF after 30 June 2015.

-Currently the longest outstanding EFSF loan matures in 2056.
+Currently the longest outstanding EFSF loan, following the implementation of the medium-term measures, matures in 2070 for Greece.

 For and on behalf of the Board of Directors.

 Klaus Regling

 Chief Executive Officer

 STATEMENT OF FINANCIAL POSITION